 - Shoot the Dog: Is stuck doing this.

 - We Used to Be Friends: His imperious ways rub Daniel raw.
 They used to be partners before Kenneth was promoted.

 Voiced by: Hiroaki Hirata (JP) and Joe J. Thomas (EN)

-Torres Owens and Wayne GarciaCaretakers of the 17th's weapons storage area.
+Torres Owens and Wayne GarciaQuartermaster of the 17th's armory and his assistant/apprentice, respectively.
 Torres is hell-bent on making sure guns are used responsibly, having sworn off using them since his daughter died in a mishap with a loaded one.
 This tends to make him clash loudly with apprentice Wayne, an adherent to the More Dakka school of gun control.
 Both provide Aya with the facilities to modify weapons and armor to increase their bonus slots, and space to store unneeded items.Wayne, not being allowed to handle the guns without supervision, takes to collecting gun trading cards instead.
 Feed his hobby following Torres's death during the raid on the precinct and you'll eventually be rewarded with the Infinity Plus and/or Minus One Toolkits.

 Warner, Nix, and CathyThey're also on the force.